jeblad/jeblad.github.io/_posts/2019-04-10-minicolumns-as-a-language.md

 A corollary to this is that a small correction in transfer learning should be taken in smaller steps if the previous learning set was large, otherwise learning would step out of the finer manifold defined by the larger training set.
 The large single function leads to a large training set, which gives small training steps.
 Together with a large layer this makes the overall processing needs explode.
 In fully connected neural layer learning is a $O(\alpha TM + \beta NM)$ problem where $N$ being number of input nodes, $M$ being number of output nodes, and $T$ being number of training samples.
 In general $\alpha$ and $\beta$ are unknown, so both therms should be kept low, that is better keep $M$ low or keep the number of output nodes low.

-How can we keep the implemented function simple, without sacrifice precision, and hopefully also limiting the training set?
+Can the implemented function be kept simple, without sacrificing precision, and hopefully also with a limited training set?

-We can partition the total global World into smaller local worlds.
-The size of the function is limited (that is the number of nodes) and the necessary training set is also limited.
-If we spell it out; the function is the predicate in the triplet, and it is obvious that it is a kind of subworld in a larger World, thus its scope is somewhat limited.
+The Global World can be partitioned into smaller Local Worlds.
+By doing so, the size of the function is limited (that is the number of nodes) and the necessary training set is also limited.
+Note that the function is the predicate in the triplet, thus it is obvious that it is a kind of subworld in a larger World, and thus its scope is somewhat limited.

 {% include theorems.html id="corollary" %}

-Assume there is a language $\mathcal{L}$, organized as a 2-dimensional map, indexed by $i$ and $j$, such that
+A single triplet can be viewed as the language $\mathcal{L}$, organized as a 2-dimensional map, indexed by $i$ and $j$, such that

 $$
 \begin{equation}